-Insect Sting, typically result in pain, swelling and redness confined to the sting site.
+Insect Sting typically results in pain, swelling, and redness confined to the sting site.
 More severe reactions include symptoms appearing over a wider area (for example, swelling of your whole arm if you were stung on your wrist) or affecting other parts of the body from where the sting occurred.
-Common insects involved include ants, bee, wasp, beetle and mosquito.
+Common insects involved include ants, bee, wasp, beetle, and mosquito.

 Medicines, Antibiotics are the most common type of medicines that cause allergic reactions.
 Many other medicines, including over-the-counter medications (those you can buy without a prescription), also can cause allergic reactions.

 General Allergy Symptoms